I can't imagine a day that the Democrats could be happier.

 Dad grew up, was born in 1891 on a farm in Bullinger County, about 25 miles west of here.

-There were seven members of the family, four Boys and three girls.
+There were seven members of the family, four boys and three girls.

-Uh the four boys uh and their sister uh remained.
+The four boys and their sister remained.

-Uh their father died at age 47.
+Their father died at age 47.

-Uh dad was the youngest, he was only seven years of age at that time.
+He was only seven years of age at that time.

 We talk about the hardships and difficulties economically that we have today.

-There was no electricity, no plumbing, there was really no refrigeration except what they might improvise on their own.
+There was really no refrigeration except what they might improvise on their own.

-Uh the water came from on high into cisterns.
+The water came from on high into cisterns.

-The ladies did all of the housework, they milked the cows, they rendered lard, they made all of the clothes, the men did the farming and all of the extremely hard work with the help of the ladies, and they all managed to survive and make something of themselves.
+The men did the farming and all of the extremely hard work with the help of the ladies.

 Life was frugal and spartan and difficult in those days.